Check the National Parks website for updates on any temporary trail closures before setting out on this walk.

 Soon, the trail opens up, vegetation changes to heath, and you get your first view of Walls Cave, gaping like an open mouth on the side of a forested mountain.

-After the rain, some of the steps fill with water and these puddles are deeper than they look.
+After the rain, some of the steps fill with water, and these puddles are deeper than they look.
 So if you are not wearing waterproof hiking shoes, you’ll want to watch where you place your feet.

 At about the 900-meter mark, just before you reach the bottom of the canyon, there is another fork in the trail.
 This time, follow the more defined trail that goes straight, the one with the steps.
 I explored the other trail on the way back and will describe this little gem below.

-The Canoyon
+The Canyon

-You enter the canyon via a small bridge and the view from this bridge is the most interesting sight on the walk, in my opinion.
+You enter the canyon via a small bridge, and the view from this bridge is the most interesting sight on the walk, in my opinion.
 On your right, you are looking into a slot canyon through a tunnel formed by the canyon walls.
-The walls and the ferns growing inside the slot canyon are reflected in the creek creating a very photogenic scene.
+The walls and the ferns growing inside the slot canyon are reflected in the creek, creating a very photogenic scene.

 It’s a tricky scene to photograph because of the high dynamic range created by the sun, but your eyes do a much better job than the camera.
 To the naked eye, the canyon looks superb.